How To Spot Fake Chanel Bags: 10 Ways To Tell Real Purses and Wallets

 Who owns Chanel today?

 The company is owned by Alain Wertheimer and Gérard Wertheimer, grandsons of Pierre Wertheimer, who was an early business partner of the couturière Coco Chanel.
-According to Business Insider, the brothers have a combined net worth of over $30 billion.
+The brothers have a combined net worth of over $30 billion.

 If you need more assistance, this great video features more tips on differentiating between authentic and counterfeit Chanel products.